Cast Members, Family and Special Guests

 Dick Atkins

-Dick Atkins has been producing and writing movies and television for many years.
+Special guest Dick Atkins has been producing and writing movies and television for many years.
 He has served as a programming and production consultant for CBS/60 Minutes, King World Productions, Hearst Entertainment, Whittle Communications, DMB&B, and Le Quartier Latin of Paris.

 Dick also produced a movie with Andy Griffith and Johnny Cash called “Murder in Coweta County” based on a true story.